Digestive or gut issues affect people around the world. In the U.S alone, it’s estimated that up to 70 million people experience digestive issues.

 - Is standardized to Perilla’s key active ingredient, Vicenin-2, as well as to rosmarinic acid and a special flavonoid fraction

-- Has been shown in human clinical and animal research to improve regularity, reduce occasional abdominal discomfort, feeling of fullness, gas and bloating*
+- Has been shown in human studies to improve regularity, reduce occasional abdominal discomfort, feeling of fullness, gas and bloating*

 - Contains NO magnesium stearate, a common but potentially hazardous additive